 Therefore, for these examples of ratio data, there is an actual, meaningful zero-point like the age of a person, absolute zero, distance calculated from a specified point or time all have real zeros.

-If you know about all these 4 types of data in statistics then you can learn how to handle them correctly, which statistical hypothesis tests you can use, and what you calculate with them.
+We hope you understood about 4 types of data in statistics and their importance, now you can learn how to handle data correctly, which statistical hypothesis tests you can use, and what you could calculate with them.
+Moreover,

 Nominal data and ordinal data are the types of qualitative data or categorical data.